 My favourite genre is RPG, which is also the genre most of my favourite games are in.
-Other than “pure” RPG, I also play a lot of Action RPGs, but haven’t really gotten around to trying Tactical RPGs.
+Other than “pure” RPG, I also play a lot of Action RPGs, but haven’t really got around to trying Tactical RPGs.
 I also really enjoy Action-Adventure games and the occasional puzzle game.
-On the other hand I’m really not good with genres like fighting or racing, not that I like them much anyway.
-I like games with an achievable goal, that allow me to use my head..
+On the other hand, I’m really not good with genres like fighting or racing, not that I like them much, anyway.
+I like games with an achievable goal that allow me to use my head.

 If I had to choose, some of my favourite series are, it’s Project .hack, Final Fantasy and Kingdom Hearts.
 Single games that are in my top favourites list are Final Fantasy I, Kingdom Hearts, Okami, Y’s Book 1 and Atelier Meruru.
 If you want to add visual novels as games, Black Wolves Saga -Bloody Nightmare- is another favourite.

 I may have, I may not have.
-Any games I own or that my partner have and that I’ve borrowed from him to play are listed on my Backloggery.
+Any games I own or that my best friend has and that I’ve borrowed from him to play are listed on my Backloggery.
 I suggest you check it out to have an idea of what I’ve played.
 There are games I have borrowed from elsewhere or sold that I have played as well, but as those are few, so is it not in my list it’s highly likely I haven’t played it.

 I want to game with you!
 Do you have any online information to share?

 Yes, I do.
 Here’s a list of game IDs, friend codes and other game related information:

 - 3DS Friend Code: 4012-8193-3253